LowTechCoder/rpi4-retroarch-guide/README.md

 ## Download Some Cores

+If the list of cores doesn't show up, try try again.
+It will eventually.

 > Main Menu > Online Updater > Core Downloader > [choose cores here to download]

 Cores I am currently using.
 I'll swap these out later if I find better alternatives.